TrovaTrip Blog

 Tip 3: Download the city map on Google Maps prior to arrival.
 This way, you will be able to navigate your way around a new destination, even if you don't have service.

 Tip 4: Pre-arrange your airport transportation through your hostel/hotel/Airbnb.
-Save yourself the stress of trying to haggle with taxi drivers, navigate language barriers, or scrambling to figure out where you're trying to go last minute.
-Better yet, join me in Bali and let TrovaTrip handle all the transportation logistics!"
+Save yourself the stress of trying to haggle with taxi drivers, navigate language barriers, or scrambling to figure out where you're trying to go last minute."

 Ariel Rose, @im_arielrose